 Keynotes, presentations, and debates

-After the participants are welcomed by Rector of OsloMet, Christen Krogh; and NordSTAR director, Pedro Lind, on Monday 16th September, will Jeanette Miriam Lorenz from Fraunhofer, Germany, open the conference with the keynote: “What we can learn from applications for quantum computing”.
+After the participants were welcomed by the Rector of OsloMet, Christen Krogh; and NordSTAR director, Pedro Lind, on Monday 16th September, Jeanette Miriam Lorenz from Fraunhofer, Germany, opened the conference with the keynote: “What we can learn from applications for quantum computing”.

-Laxmi Parida from IBM Research, USA, will also present a keynote: “Can HCLS leverage Quantum Computing?”
+Laxmi Parida from IBM Research, USA, presented also a keynote: “Can HCLS leverage Quantum Computing?”

 - Stefan Kröll and Maria Ruchkina from Lund University, Sweden, about a topic to be announced